FlorentBroise/BRS-Printers-Mod/readme.md

 12.|[Specific Products](/products.md)

-If you like my work and would like to help me covering the costs associated to the development of prototypes and improvements of every projects, <br>
+If you like my work and would like to help me covering the costs associated to the development of prototypes and improvements of every projects, my company is a little french one man handed thing ;) <br>
 click the button here below :)

 [Paypal Donation](https://paypal.me/BRSTech?country.x=FR&locale.x=fr_FR)